 - Learning Outcomes

-- Ability to identify the activities of prediction, optimisation and adaption that exist within a decision-making context
+- Have the ability to identify the activities of prediction, optimisation and adaption that exist within a decision-making context

 - Be confident in applying methods to understand and critically assess these activities

-- Have the technical skills to handle data processing, visualisation, modelling and the interpretation of data.
+- Have the technical skills to handle data processing, visualisation, modelling and interpretation